Toliann/AmbientToggle/README.md

-# LethalCompanyTemplate
-A template for a BepInEx 5 Plugin, using the correct .csproj configuration for Lethal Company modding
+Ambient Toggle Mod: A lightweight BepInEx mod for Lethal Company that allows you to enable or disable the ambient object in the scene via a simple configuration file.